-We currently have seven species of lemur at the Isle of Wight Zoo, and are proud to demonstrate our dedication to the preservation of animal species and the education of our visitors in two main ways: by sending funds to support a charity in Madagascar itself (the MFG) for conservation work there and by being involved here, under strict global protocols, with breeding programmes.
+We currently have five species of lemur at the Wildheart Animal Sanctuary, and are proud to demonstrate our dedication to the preservation of animal species and the education of our visitors in two main ways: by sending funds to support a charity in Madagascar itself (the MFG) for conservation work there and by being involved here, under strict global protocols, with breeding programmes.

 Lemurs are only found in Madagascar, where an astonishing variety can be found, though, sadly, all species are in decline.